 (None of Which Require You to Beat Your Chest)

 Shock and Awe.
 Here’s a great strategy I picked up in this free course by Bill Glazer and Dan Kennedy.
-When a meeting planner contacts me about speaking, I send a “shock and awe” package.
-This package includes a copy of Who Wants To Be Normal, Anyway, a Show Up and Shine coffee mug, an E+R=O wristband, a hand-written note, and more.
-Notice this is sent BEFORE I am hired.
+When a meeting planner contacts me about speaking, I send a “shock and awe” email followed up with a package of goodies.
+The email includes a short video of me talking directly to the individual who contacted me.
+It’s not a generic video, it’s a personal video to that individual.
+I follow up the email with a package that includes a copy of Who Wants To Be Normal, Anyway, an E+R=O wristband, and a few other goodies.
+Notice all of this is done BEFORE I am hired.
 It’s my way of showing prospective clients who I am and how I serve.
 This one act of kindness usually takes our dialogue deeper and begins to establish a real connection.
-Additionally, if the event planner decides not to hire me, the relationship continues to grow and I’m often put on the short list for next year’s conference.
+Additionally, if the event planner decides not to hire me, the relationship continues to grow and I’m often put on the shortlist for next year’s conference.
 In fact, many meeting planners end up referring me to others who are looking for a speaker even if they have yet to hire me themselves.

 Serve.
 Serve.
 Serve.
 And Serve Some More.
 I learned this from Dan Miller of 48 Days.
 He gives away 90-95 percent of his content through his podcast, blog, and newsletter.
 This creates an enthusiastic fan base of people who are quick to refer him to others searching for career help.